How we process your personal data

 - References where you have provided us with a referees’ contact details.

 - Eligibility to work data such as passport and visa checks.

-- Bank, tax and social security data e.g. account numbers and social security number.
+- Bank, tax, and social security data e.g. account numbers and social security numbers.

 - Role data about roles in which you have been placed.

 - Criminal report data (in limited circumstances).

 - Trade union membership data (in limited circumstances).

 As a general rule, OSM Aviation collects personal information directly from you.
 In most circumstances where the personal information that we collect about you is held by a third party, we will obtain your permission before we seek out this information from such sources.
 We may utilize the services of third parties in our business and may also receive personal information collected by those third parties during the performance of their services for us or otherwise.
 Where this is the case, we will take reasonable steps to ensure that such third parties have represented to us that they have the right to disclose your personal information to us.
 Where permitted or required by applicable law or regulatory requirements, we may collect information about you without your knowledge or consent.

 We use your contact details to contact you about news, job opportunities, and information that we think may be of interest to you.
 However, we will not contact you with marketing material unless you have consented to our doing so.
 You have the right to unsubscribe at any time.